dongyongzhou/document/knowledge/professional/os/os-concept.md

 Key idea: maintain a lock variable and impose mutual exclusion only during operations on that variable

+*For the case of sleep.*

+Since ints are disabled when you call sleep:

+Responsibility of the next thread to re-enable ints

+When the sleeping thread wakes up, returns to acquire and re-enables interrupts

+Problem:
+If the tread disable the interrupt. and crash, then The system will crash.

 **Implementing Locks with test&set**

 Simple solution: